tidepool-org/donor-data-pipeline/docsrc/README.md

 ======

 ## Building the docs
-1. Complete the `Project Setup` from the Readme.mb that is located at the root of the donor-docs-pipeline project.
+1. Complete the `Project Setup` from the Readme.md that is located at the root of the donor-docs-pipeline project.

 2. To build the content
     - Remove existing files : from within the donor-docs-pipeline/docsrc directory run `make clean`.
 The donor-docs-pipeline/docs